King Attends Ceremony Marking 78Th Independence Day

-Amman, May 25 (Petra)-- His Majesty King Abdullah II on Saturday attended the ceremony held at Al Husseiniya Palace to mark Jordan's 78th Independence Day, also attended by Her Majesty Queen Rania Al Abdullah.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Saturday attended the ceremony held at Al Husseiniya Palace to mark Jordan's 78th Independence Day, also attended by Her Majesty Queen Rania.

-During the ceremony, attended by His Royal Highness Prince Hashem bin Abdullah II, the heads of the authorities delivered speeches, congratulating His Majesty on the occasion of the Silver Jubilee, and stressing Jordanians' commitment to moving forward with modernisation and advancement, towards further prosperity for their homeland.
+During the ceremony, attended by HRH Prince Hashem, the heads of the authorities delivered speeches, congratulating His Majesty on the occasion of the Silver Jubilee, and stressing Jordanians' commitment to moving forward with modernisation and advancement, towards further prosperity for their homeland.

 They stressed Jordanians' steadfast support for the Hashemite leadership in defending Arab causes and supporting the Palestinians in Gaza and the West Bank, as well as safeguarding Islamic and Christian holy sites in Jerusalem.